MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-channel-group-tab-dotnet-core.md

 - Ngrok will listen to requests from the internet and will route them to your application when it is running on port 44355.
 It should resemble `https://y8rCgT2b.ngrok.io/` where *y8rCgT2b* is replaced by your ngrok alpha-numeric HTTPS URL.

-- Be sure to keep the command prompt with ngrok running and to make note of the URL — you'll need it later.
+- You must keep the command prompt with ngrok running and make note of the URL — you'll need it later.

 ## Update your application

-Within *Tab.cshtml* the application presents the user with two option buttons for displaying the tab with either a red or gray icon.
+In *Tab.cshtml* the application presents the user with two buttons to indicate the tabs with red or gray icon.
 Choosing the **Select Gray** or **Select Red** button fires `saveGray()` or `saveRed()`, respectively, sets `settings.setValidityState(true)`, and enables the **Save** button on the configuration page.
 This code lets Teams know that you have satisfied the configuration requirements and the installation can proceed.
 On save, the parameters of `settings.setSettings` are set.
 Finally, `saveEvent.notifySuccess()` is called to indicate that the content URL has successfully resolved.

 [!INCLUDE [dotnet-update-app](~/includes/tabs/dotnet-update-chan-grp-app.md)]